Campari but…better? — 2 months ago

 A rich but now well balanced Zin in that ripe style that I’d likely not have been too fond of when it was younger.
 Bottle coated with sediment and oak is prominent in how it’s resolved with plummy berry vanilla notes.
-Back label says a field blend of Zin Carignane and Petit Sirah, Alexander Valley vineyard, vines cultivated on St. George rootstock grafted onto a 75 year old clone of Zin. — 2 months ago
+Back label says a field blend of Zin Carignane and Petit Sirah, Alexander Valley vineyard, vines cultivated on St. George rootstock grafted onto a 75 year old clone of Zin. — a year ago

 15 years makes a difference.